 As authorized by the particular Administrative Services Plan, the Trust has entered into Servicing Agreements for the Funds pursuant to which NFS has agreed to provide certain administrative support services in connection with the applicable Fund shares held beneficially by its customers.
 NFS is a wholly owned subsidiary of Nationwide Corporation, and is the parent company of NFA, and the indirect parent company of Nationwide Fund Management LLC.
-In consideration for providing administrative support services, NFS and other entities with which the Trust or its agent may enter into Servicing Agreements will receive a fee, computed at the annual rate of up to 0.25% of the average daily net assets of the Class I and Class II shares of the Funds held by customers of NFS or any such other entity.
+In consideration for providing administrative support services, NFS and other entities with which the Trust or its agent may enter into Servicing Agreements will receive a fee, computed at the annual rate of up to 0.25% of the average daily net assets of the Class I and Class II shares of the Funds held by customers of NFS or any such other entity and 0.12% of the average daily net assets of the Class Z shares of the NVIT Investor Destinations Capital Appreciation Fund.
+No fee is paid with respect to the Class P shares of any Fund.
 Many intermediaries do not charge the maximum permitted fee or even a portion thereof and the Board of Trustees has implemented limits on the amounts of payments under the Plan for certain types of shareholder accounts.

-During the fiscal years ended December 31, 2020, 2019 and 2018, NFS and its affiliates received \$5,107,135, \$5,106,556 and \$5,076,698, respectively, in administrative services fees from the Funds.
+During the fiscal years ended December 31, 2020, 2019 and 2018, NFS and its affiliates received \$24,431,582, \$25,628,916 and \$27,577,947, respectively, in administrative services fees from the Funds.